GeorgesSchmidt/ReadLips/README.md

 This module uses InsightFace to get the landmarks of the lips produced by the predictions.
 It analyzes these points with a 2D DFT (Discrete Fourier Transform) to get the function representative of the movements of the mouth during speaking.

+X variation are the variation of the x values of the points.
+Y variation are the variation of the y values of the points.
+The surface ploted is the result of the 2D DFT.
 ![Curve Points](3d_plot_mounth.png)